 Mandatory Class: Ethics, Professionalism and Course Requirements:

-All spring session students who have not done an off-campus externship in the past must attend one of the two mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.
+All fall session students who have not done an off-campus externship in the past must attend the mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.

-Please make sure to enroll in all of your other courses for the spring.
+Please make sure to enroll in all of your other courses for the fall.
 The CRN number can only be provided by the Externship Department.